Sept 2019 - 96.9% Oct 2019 - 96.7%

 Are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
 We understand that it is important for lessons to have a skills-based focus, and that the knowledge can be taught through this.

 At Amberley Primary School, we understand that children are naturally curious, and we encourage this inquisitive nature throughout their time with us and beyond.
 Science fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Through the programmes of study in the National Curriculum science document, children will acquire and develop these skills throughout their Primary years.
-We ensure that the Working Scientifically skills are built-on and developed throughout their school career so that they can use equipment, conduct experiments, build arguments and explain concepts confidently and continue to ask questions and be curious about their surroundings.
+We ensure that the Working Scientifically skills are built-on and developed throughout pupils school career so that they can use equipment, conduct experiments, build arguments and explain concepts confidently and continue to ask questions and be curious about their surroundings.

 To ensure high standards of teaching and learning in Science, we implement a curriculum that is progressive throughout the whole school.
 We plan to ensure full coverage of, ‘The National Curriculum programmes of study for Science 2014’ and, ‘Understanding of the World’ in the Early Years Foundation Stage.